 Notes

-- It is much better to use fresh turmeric to make this juice.
+- I highly recommend using fresh turmeric root to make this juice.
 You can find it in most grocery stores (or look in health or Asian groceries).
-If you really cannot find fresh turmeric, then try making the juice with about 1 tablespoon of dried turmeric powder and adjust the amount depending of personal taste.
+If you really cannot find fresh turmeric, then try making the juice with about 1 tablespoon of dried turmeric powder and adjust the amount depending on your personal taste.

-- Store the juice in a air tight glass container for up to 5 days in the fridge.
+- Store the juice in an airtight glass container for up to 5 days in the fridge.

 This is delicious and smooth as I strained it but Im curious to know if I am losing any of the nutrition/goodness by not drinking the juice without the pulp too?